Gordan Grlić-Radman

-Gordan Grlić-Radman (born 6 June 1958) is a Croatian diplomat and politician serving as Minister of Foreign and European Affairs since 2019.
+Gordan Grlić-Radman (born 6 June 1958) is a Croatian diplomat and politician serving as Minister of Foreign and European Affairs since July 2019.

 Early life and education

 Grlić-Radman was born in Prisoje near Tomislavgrad, PR Bosnia and Herzegovina, FPR Yugoslavia in 1958.
-He studied at the XIV Gymnasium in Zagreb till 1977 and got a bachelor's degree at the Faculty of Agriculture of the University of Zagreb in 1982.
+He studied at the XIV Gymnasium in Zagreb until 1977 and got a bachelor's degree at the Faculty of Agriculture of the University of Zagreb in 1982.

 In 1991, Grlić-Radman also completed a two-year degree at the Institut für Kaderschule management school in Bern, Switzerland.
 In 2002, he graduated in international relations from the Faculty of Political Science of the University of Zagreb, where he obtained a PhD in 2007 with a dissertation on "Neutrality and New European Security Architecture".

 Professional career

 Grlić-Radman started his career in business, working in Switzerland for Melior-Haefliger AG from 1984 to 1991.
 In those years he was active in the Croatian diaspora as president of the Croatian Cultural Community in Switzerland (1984–1988) and co-sponsor of the Croatian-Swiss Business Consult with Davor Pavuna.

 From 1991 to 1992, Grlić-Radman worked as Business Secretary of the Faculty of Medicine in Zagreb (headed by Mate Granić, whom he befriended) and volunteered for the Office for Refugees and Displaced Persons of the Government of Croatia (working with diaspora) and for the Croatian Health Service (Humanitarian Aid).